0x80/eslint-config/README.md

 # ESLint Config

-A collection of ESLint configurations.
+A collection of minimal but opinionated ESLint configurations, to standardize and simplify my own projects and hopefully yours too.

 ## Usage